jr1221/nextcloud-from-scratch/docs/prepare-system.md

 ## Install Linux Mint

-### On the **server** computer:
+### On the server computer:
 1. On your new interface, head over to the bottom right corner and click on the two crossed arrows.
 That will open the wifi menu, where you can select your network and input your password.
 This is required before continuing.
 2. On the top right of the desktop, click the little disk symbol marked install Linux Mint.
 3. Follow the steps regard language and keyboard.
 Check off `add multimedia codecs` at that menu.
 Once you get the the disk partition menu, select `wipe disk and install Linux Mint.`  As the installer warns you, all your data stored on the device will be gone.
 (Advanced users:  You can manual partition for dual boot if they wish).
 4. Follow the next steps, creating a password and selecting your timezone.
 Then click install and sit back and relax.
 This does take a while on older computers and computers with HDD drives.
 5. Reboot the computer when the installer says it is complete, and make sure to remove your USB drive.

-### Update Linux Mint
+### Update Linux Mint & mirrors
 1. Boot into Linux Mint, either by waiting for the reboot or selecting it (macOS users).
 Make sure your USB drive is unplugged.
 2. Read the welcome screen, and feel free to change your personal appearance settings to your hearts desire.
 You will find it is much more customizable than Windows or MacOS.
 Make sure to `install additional drivers` but please **skip the update manager.**
 3. In the bottom left corner, click the `lm` symbol.
 Type in software sources, and find the yellow icon and open it.
 Enter your password.
 4. In the top middle of software sources, click on the URL that appears next to a flag of a country.
 Wait a couple minutes for the computer to test the speed of multiple update servers.
 This will give you the quickest update times from here on.
-Once it has completed ranking servers in or around your area (you can scroll down), click the highest one on the list to get the same speed, than click ok.
+Once it has completed ranking servers in or around your area (you can scroll down), click the highest one on the list to get the best speed, than click ok.
 Do the same process for the URL below the first one, next to `ubuntu:`
 5. Click `OK` in the bottom middle green banner, and enter your password if needed.
 6. Open up a terminal in the button left corner, by clicking the black box.
 This is how you will enter commands from now on.
 Commands in the guide will look like this:
             `~$ the command here`